-There has been no material adverse change in the prospects of the Issuer since 31 December 2018, i.e. the date of its last published audited financial statements.
+Save as disclosed in the section "Recent events" on page 61 of this Base Prospectus, there has been no material adverse change in the prospects of the Issuer since 31 December 2020, i.e. the date of its last published audited financial statements.

-There has been no significant change in the financial position of the group nor in the insolvency of the Issuer since 30 June 2019, i.e. the end of the last financial period for which financial information has been published.
+There has been no significant change in the financial position of the Group nor in the solvency of the Issuer since 31 December 2020, i.e. the end of the last financial period for which financial information has been published.